-On the other hand I am professionally, a TEP, that is , Trainer, Educator, and Practitioner of Psychodrama and Sociometry and a writer of Poetry and philosophic musings in process and in progress.
+On the other hand I am professionally a Trainer, Educator, and Practitioner (TEP) of Psychodrama and Sociometry, and a writer of Poetry and philosophic musings in process and in progress.

 On the other, other hand, (why stop at two, that's just a lazy conventional trick)

 I am engaged in discovering how to put myself fully into this world of webbing, and want to bring to any and all readers the opportunity to utilize the learning of my life's experiences.
 My professional biography can be found at: